MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/00-explore-foundry.md

 1. Try the follow-up prompt `How does it compare to modern large language models?`.

-    The agent contnues the conversation.
+    The agent continues the conversation.

 1. Use the **Restart conversation** (💬) button to clear the chat history, and then try the following prompts